StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 Once you have installed Custom Synchronization StackPack, you need to start preparing the configuration that's needed for your integration.

-There are some default Layers, Domains, and Environments created by StackState.
+There are some default Layers, Domains, and Environments created by Rancher Observability.
 Layers are used for vertical separation between components; Domains are used for horizontal separation between components; Environments are grouping components.
 You can add custom Layers, Domains, and Environments in the Settings pages to match your StackPack needs.

-These can also be created automatically by StackState using the `getOrCreate` functionality described [a little further in this document](../reference/stackstate-templating/template_functions.md).
+These can also be created automatically by Rancher Observability using the `getOrCreate` functionality described [a little further in this document](../reference/stackstate-templating/template_functions.md).

 ### 4. Configure Component and Relation types

-There are some default component and relation types in StackState.
+There are some default component and relation types in Rancher Observability.
 Component types are used to visualize components with a given icon; [relation types](/use/concepts/relations.md) describe relations between components.

-Component types and Relation types can also be created automatically by StackState using the `getOrCreate` functionality described in the `Component + Relation Templates` section.
+Component types and Relation types can also be created automatically by Rancher Observability using the `getOrCreate` functionality described in the `Component + Relation Templates` section.
 Auto-generated components types will be created without an icon.

 ### 5. Prepare ID Extractor Functions

 When creating a StackPack, it's important to have a `component` and `relation` identity extractor function.
-There are a few default ID Extractor Functions present in StackState.
+There are a few default ID Extractor Functions present in Rancher Observability.
 The `Auto sync component id extractor` and `Auto sync relation id extractor` are good starting points for your StackPack.
 You can go ahead and rename these, add a description if needed, and confirm the popup dialog to unlock these ID Extractor Functions from the `Custom Synchronization` StackPack.

 ➡️ [Learn more about ID Extractors](custom-functions/id-extractor-functions.md)

 ### 6. Prepare Component and Relation Mapping Functions

-Component Mapping Functions are used by StackState to do some translation of incoming component data.
+Component Mapping Functions are used by Rancher Observability to do some translation of incoming component data.
 They're applied in the Synchronization for a given source/component type.

 Mapping functions are an optional step in the Synchronization flow.
 [Find out more about Mapping Functions](custom-functions/mapping-functions.md).